nikhil7891/Highly-Available-Web-Layer-and-DB-architecture/README.md

 # Title: Highly Available Web Layer and DB architecture
-This template could be useful in quickly deploy the resources where you need VNet with predefined Subnets(Web, Management, Database & Bastion),Web VMs in HA(AvSet) with IIS Roles installed,- Load Balancer for Web VMs with default Inbound IIS application configurations & Outbound configuration for internet access and Bastion Service for securely accessing Virtual Machines
+This template could be useful in quickly deploy the resources where you need VNet with predefined Subnets(Web, Management, Database & Bastion),Web VMs in HA(AvSet) with IIS Roles installed,Load Balancer for Web VMs with default Inbound IIS application configurations & Outbound configuration for internet access and Bastion Service for securely accessing Virtual Machines